How to use the Curly Girl Method to transform your curls

 - Use a brush – you can use a wide-tooth comb to detangle after the shower, but that’s it.
 That’s curly hair 101, really.
 I haven’t brushed my hair in years.

 Instead of regular washing, you can co-wash (wash with just conditioner) your hair in between shampoos.
-I shampoo about once a week with a sulfate/silicone-free shampoo and co-wash most days in between.
+I shampoo about once a week with a sulfate/silicone-free shampoo and co-wash at least once in between.

 You only shampoo once a week?
 Doesn’t your hair smell?